jhskone/python-programming-primer/README.md

 installing all python requirements, and launching jupyter lab, can take a minute or more to complete.

+In the event there are technical difficulties with using mybinder, we can use [Google's Colaboratory](https://colab.research.google.com) as a fall back.
+The Colaboratory environment is a slight modification of the jupyter notebook server, but essentially does the same thing.
+If we need to resort to using Colaboratory, we will have to import this repository and unfortunately Colaboratory only supports GitHub at this time, so we will have to use a mirror of this repo.

 ## Using Python on Your Personal Computer

 Most of your personal computers will come with python 2.7 already installed, but